opringle/text_classification/docs/mxnet.md

 #Tuesday Oct 24th

 - Lets user CMBC data
 1) preprocess into x and y in spark
 2) process x and y in mxnet

+#Blog ideas

+- Do your blog post so well it could be published in a data science blog!
+- In that case showcase your engineering AND ml AND communication skills
+- FEA model gives you the relationship between a load vector and the stress in a mechanical part
+-